 6. Set up some incentives

 Everyone appreciates public recognition or the opportunity to earn a bonus for going above and beyond.
-Look at the more challenging aspects of your team’s responsibilities to find opportunities to provide rewards their efforts and encourage them to overcome common frustrations, reduce costs, identify inaccuracies, or improve processes.
+Look at the more challenging aspects of your team’s responsibilities to find opportunities to provide rewards for their efforts and encourage them to overcome common frustrations, reduce costs, identify inaccuracies, or improve processes.

 7. Keep them challenged (but not overworked)